telecter/binvis/README.md

 # binvis
-A simple tool to visualize the binary system.
+A simple tool to visualize the binary number system.